ehgeraldo/Rossmann_Store_Sales/README.md

 #  Step 06.
 Data Preparation:

 Split data into train and validation.
 Then, prepare data so that the Machine Learning models can more easily learn and perform more accurately.

+#  Step 07.
+Feature Selection:
+Using Boruta algorithms to select the most signiﬁcant attributes for training the model.

+#  Step 08.
+Machine Learning Modelling:
+Test different Machine Learning models and select the one with the best performance in prediction sales according to the selected attributes.